"I must be the only gullible husband who ever overheard snippets of surprise-party planning, and believed his wife was having an affair!"

 , The Simpsons

-, "Eternal Moonshine of the Simpson Mind" (the other married men all hastily grab the collars)
+, "Eternal Moonshine of the Simpson Mind" (the other married men all self-consciously loosen their collars)

 open/close all folders

 Anime & Manga

 - Mahou Sensei Negima! has a couple of these.

 - Most obviously when a bunch of the girls overhear Friendly Neighborhood Vampire Evangeline requesting that Negi pay for that day's training session, which goes something along these lines: